 Color Courage for Weavers is my online course about color in weaving.
-It comes in two versions, a multimedia course and an online workshop.
-I’m releasing it in early December; you can sign up for early notification here.
+It comes in two versions, a multimedia course and an online workshop that I teach personally.
+You can get more information about both courses, and sign up for a free mini-course, here.

 I also write blog posts regularly about color in weaving.
 You can read all the articles here.